arthur-wronski/encode-london-2024/README.md

 It operates in silos, cut off from the broader financial benefits beyond its ecosystem.

-Cresco changes the game, letting mobile money users tap directly into the Stellar dApp ecosystem for seamless access to staking protocols and beyond.
+Cresco changes the game, letting mobile money users plug-and-play with the entire Stellar dApp ecosystem for seamless access to staking protocols and more.

 ## How was Cresco Built?
 Under the hood, CrescoIt is a full-stack decentralized application built with Expo (React Native), Supabase, and Stellar blockchain.
 This project allows users without traditional banking access to interact with blockchain services using Mobile Money.